Friday | 1.25.19 | 8:00 PM

-Also on this concert series are TCS featured soloists: flautist Kim Lewis performs the Frank Martin Ballade and Beatrice Naumann is featured on the lush Adagio movement of Bach's Violin Concerto No. 1 in D Minor on Friday's concert.
+Also on this concert series are TCS featured soloists: Béa Naumann is featured on the lush Adagio movement of Bach's Violin Concerto No. 1 in D Minor and flautist Kim Lewis performs the Frank Martin Ballade on Friday's concert.
 Saturday's concert welcomes back Sarah Koop McCoy to the stage performing Carl Nielsen's Clarinet Concerto.
 Both performances open with the world premiere of Four Miniatures for a Dark Age by TCS composer-in-residence Aaron Dai.

 Concerts will be held at St. Paul's German Lutheran Church, 315 West 22nd Street.

 Tickets for reserved unassigned seating in a premium area are on sale at Eventbrite!